IndustryEssentials/ymir/README.md

 ## 2.2.
 Installation of YMIR-GUI

-The user must ensure that all the conditions in [Cuda environment dependencies] (#21-cuda-environment-dependencies) have been met, otherwise the installation may fail.
+The user must ensure that all the conditions in [Cuda environment dependencies](#21-cuda-environment-dependencies) have been met, otherwise the installation may fail.

 The YMIR-GUI project package is on DockerHub and the steps to install and deploy YMIR are as follows: